willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### "We couldn't download the mixed reality software" or "Hang tight while we do some downloading"

 * Sometimes a pending update can block the Mixed Reality Software download.
 Go to **Settings > Update & security > Windows Update** and make sure Windows Update is turned on.
 Then download and install any updates that are waiting to be installed.
 If you get an error with Windows Update when attempting these steps go [here](https://support.microsoft.com/en-us/help/10164/fix-windows-update-errors).
 * Make sure your PC is connected to the internet and has at least 2GB of free storage space.
 Check your network status at: **Settings > Network & Internet > Status**.
 If you are unable to connect to the internet go [here](https://support.microsoft.com/en-us/help/10741/windows-10-fix-network-connection-issues) for help.
 * Restart your PC and try again.

 If the previous solutions don't work, try:
 * If your Wi-Fi network connection is set to [metered](https://support.microsoft.com/en-us/help/17452/windows-metered-internet-connections-faq), change it to unmetered.
 To turn off a metered connection, go to: **Settings > Network & Internet > Status > Change connection properties > Set as metered connection** and select "Off".
 * If you recently installed an update, it can cause problems.
 We don’t recommend that you remove any installed updates, especially security updates which keep your PC safe, but sometimes removing the most recent update can help determine the source of the problem.
 To do this:
     * Go to **Settings > Update & Security > View Installed Update History > Uninstall Updates**
-    * Click on last update installed and then select "Uninstall".
+    * Select the last update installed and "Uninstall".
     * When prompted "Are you sure you want to uninstall this update?" answer "Yes".
-If you get an error with Windows Update when attempting these steps go [here](https://support.microsoft.com/en-us/help/10164/fix-windows-update-errors).
+If you get an error when attempting these steps go [here](https://support.microsoft.com/en-us/help/10164/fix-windows-update-errors).
     * Restart your PC and try again.
     * If Windows Mixed Reality installs correctly, reinstall the latest updates under **Settings > Windows Update > Check for Updates** and see if Windows Mixed Reality continues to work.
 If it does not install correctly, reinstall the latest updates and contact Windows Support.

 ### "Something went wrong, and we couldn't start Windows Mixed Reality"
 * Unplug both cables of your headset from the PC.
 * Restart the PC.
-* Go to **Settings > Update & security > Windows Update** and make sure Windows Update is turned on.
-Then, download and install any updates that are waiting to be installed.
+* Go to **Settings > Update & security > Windows Update** and make sure that Windows Update is turned on.
+Then download and install any waiting updates.
 * Reconnect your headset to the PC and then try setup again.

 If the above steps don’t work, try uninstalling and then reinstalling Windows Mixed Reality: